Cutting a Pancake with an Exotic Knife: The planar graph and the maximum number of regions

 \section{The planar graph and the maximum number of regions}

-We start by thinking of our shape $S$ itself as a planar graph with certain vertices and edges.
-We call its vertices {\em base nodes} and its edges {\em arms}.
+Given a \mabs\ ${\sf S}$, we start by thinking of the knives $s \in {\sf S}$ as planar graphs with certain vertices and edges.
+We call the vertices of $s$ {\em base nodes} and its edges {\em arms}.
 A long-legged {\sf V}, for example, has a single base node and two arms.
 A $k$-chain (\S\ref{SeckC}) has $k-1$ base nodes and $k$ arms.
-We denote the set of base nodes by $\sB$, and the degree of $v \in \sB$ by $d_v$, or by $d_{\sB}$ if the degree is the same for all $v \in \sB$.

-The planar graph $G_S(n)$ for a drawing formed from $n$ copies of $S$ is then the union of the graphs for the individual copies, together with a new vertex for any point where a pair of arms cross, and new edges that replace the portions of the arms between the new vertices.
+The planar graph $\Gamma_{\sf S}(n)$ for a drawing formed from $n$ knives $s \in S$ is then the union of the graphs for the individual knives, together with a new vertex for any point where a pair of arms cross, and new edges that replace the portions of the arms between the new vertices.
 We will refer to these new vertices as {\em crossing nodes}.
+The arms of an $s \in S$ may themselves cross, and these {\em self-crossings} are also considered to be crossing nodes.
 In some drawings the base nodes are indicated by small red circles, and the crossing nodes by small black circles.
 (We have not done this in every drawing, to avoid clutter.)

-The arms of a copy of $S$ may themselves cross, and these {\em self-crossings} are also considered to be crossing nodes.